CPO Content Area

-Other important cultural projects include the publishing house HBKU Press, the Qatar Philharmonic Orchestra, the equestrian training centre Al Shaqab, and Msheireb Museums, a project under Msheireb Properties that restored four century-old heritage houses, which now display various aspects of Qatar's cultural and social history.
+Other important cultural projects include the publishing house HBKU Press, the Qatar Philharmonic Orchestra, the equestrian training centre Al Shaqab, and Msheireb Properties, the developer behind one of the smartest and most sustainable city districts in the world, Msheireb Downtown Doha, which was constructed to preserve Qatari identity and architecture.

 Through these and other programmes, Sheikha Moza is working to connect Qataris with their rich cultural past and ensure they preserve their unique identity as they actively engage, learn from and contribute to, the global exchange of ideas.